gchq/sleeper/docs/usage/bulk-import.md

 #### Bulk import on EKS

-It's important to configure a role to be mapped into EKS to administer the cluster.
+It's important to consider how you will be authorize with the Kubernetes API to administer the cluster.
 This will allow you to connect with `kubectl` and access Kubernetes resources in the AWS console.
+You can either assume the Sleeper instance admin role before you authenticate with the Kubernetes API, or you can configure your own role to be a cluster admin.

-Look in AWS IAM, and choose a role that gets assigned to your user, or users with administrator access.
-This may be in the form AWSReservedSSO_AdministratorAccess_abc123 if you log in with SSO, or OrganizationAccountAccessRole if you log in with an AWS Organisation.
+To configure your own role, look in AWS IAM, and choose a role that gets assigned to your user, or users with administrator access.
+An admin access role may be in the form AWSReservedSSO_AdministratorAccess_abc123 if you log in with SSO, or OrganizationAccountAccessRole if you log in with an AWS Organisation.

 Any roles you want to give access to the cluster should be set in an instance property like this:

 ```properties
 sleeper.bulk.import.eks.cluster.admin.roles=AWSReservedSSO_AdministratorAccess_abc123,OrganizationAccountAccessRole
 ```

+You can run your EKS cluster on Fargate or Auto Mode, by setting the instance property `sleeper.bulk.import.eks.cluster.type` to "fargate" or "automode".

 You can submit a job in a similar way to the methods above, e.g.